transloadit/java-sdk/README.md

 ### Update a Template

-To update a template, you use the `updateTemplate` method, passing the template id and options to update as a parameters.
+To update a template, you use the `updateTemplate` method, passing the Template ID and options to update as a parameters.

 ```java
 import com.transloadit.sdk.Transloadit;